boundaries

 and, if you let it slide enough times without pushback, eventually it can become a much more angry "leave me alone" that comes out of you out of nowhere as the frustration builds up and isn't processed.

-hootenanny-soundtracking clusterfucks about milking cows (Neanderthal), Wednesday, 15 March 2023 21:13 (two weeks ago) link
+hootenanny-soundtracking clusterfucks about milking cows (Neanderthal), Wednesday, 15 March 2023 21:13 (one year ago) link

 i was pleasantly surprised the first few times I said "I actually am a bit tied up at the moment" gently how well it was received. sure, every now and then someone gets cranky about it but wasn't very often.

-hootenanny-soundtracking clusterfucks about milking cows (Neanderthal), Wednesday, 15 March 2023 21:14 (two weeks ago) link
+hootenanny-soundtracking clusterfucks about milking cows (Neanderthal), Wednesday, 15 March 2023 21:14 (one year ago) link

 Amen gyac.